Course Changes

 - Changes to frequency of course offering (e.g. from fall to spring)

-- Changes to delivery method (e.g. on-campus, off-campus or online)
+- Changes to delivery method (e.g., in-person, or online)

 - Changes to component type (e.g. from lecture to applied instruction; will be effective the first term without class enrollment)